bcgov/von/docs/_how_to/updating-docs.md

 That means to help out with this you need to know the following:

 * How to use git and github for forking, cloning, committing and submitting pull requests.
+    * This [document](https://help.github.com/articles/fork-a-repo/) from GitHub describes the fork/clone a repo
+    * This [document](https://help.github.com/articles/syncing-a-fork/) covers syncing your local copy with the main repo
+    * This [document](https://help.github.com/articles/set-up-git/#next-steps-authenticating-with-github-from-git) covers how to authenticate with github
+        * Use the "https" method unless you know what the "ssh" method is all about.
+    * This [document](https://help.github.com/articles/creating-a-pull-request-from-a-fork/) is about creating a pull request
-* Using markdown to create and update documents with an editor such as [Microsoft's Visual Studio Code](https://code.visualstudio.com/)
+* Using [markdown](https://github.github.com/gfm/) to create and update documents with an editor such as [Microsoft's Visual Studio Code](https://code.visualstudio.com/)
-* Some other prerequisites covered below if you want to see a local version of the site before you submit your changes.
+* Some other prerequisites are covered below if you want to see a local version of the site before you submit your changes.

 ## Getting Started - Fork/Clone the VON Repo